OfficeDev/open-xml-docs/docs/spreadsheet/how-to-insert-a-chart-into-a-spreadsheet.md

 ***

-The code positions the chart on the worksheet by creating a <xref:DocumentFormat.OpenXml.Packaging.DrawingsPart.WorksheetDrawing*> object and appending a **TwoCellAnchor** object.
-The **TwoCellAnchor** object specifies how to move or resize the chart if you move the rows and columns between the <xref:DocumentFormat.OpenXml.Drawing.Spreadsheet.FromMarker> and <xref:DocumentFormat.OpenXml.Drawing.Spreadsheet.ToMarker> anchors.
-The code then creates a <xref:DocumentFormat.OpenXml.Drawing.Spreadsheet.GraphicFrame> object to contain the chart and names the chart "Chart 1," and saves the worksheet drawing.
+The code positions the chart on the worksheet by creating a <xref:DocumentFormat.OpenXml.Packaging.DrawingsPart.WorksheetDrawing*> object and appending a `TwoCellAnchor` object.
+The `TwoCellAnchor` object specifies how to move or resize the chart if you move the rows and columns between the <xref:DocumentFormat.OpenXml.Drawing.Spreadsheet.FromMarker> and <xref:DocumentFormat.OpenXml.Drawing.Spreadsheet.ToMarker> anchors.
+The code then creates a <xref:DocumentFormat.OpenXml.Drawing.Spreadsheet.GraphicFrame> object to contain the chart and names the chart "Chart 1".

 ### [C#](#tab/cs-4)
 [!code-csharp[](../../samples/spreadsheet/insert_a_chartto/cs/Program.cs#snippet4)]